 In late 2013, a policy was implemented as part of ‘Operation Sovereign Borders’ which enforced the turning back of boats filled with asylum seekers (IMAs) trying to reach Australian shores.
 Further policy was put in place to deter asylum seekers trying to reach Australia in this way, resulting in the mandatory offshore processing of those arriving by boat and the prevention of asylum ever being granted in Australia.

 While in detention, asylum seekers undergo health and security checks.
 People who arrive without a visa and choose to return to their home country can do so at any time.

 Australian immigration detention facilities include:

 - There are different kinds of places where people are detained, known as Immigration Detention Centres (IDCs)

 - Alternative Places of Detention (APODs).

 Regional Processing Centres, currently located in Nauru and Manus Island (in Papua New Guinea), function differently as they are not under the jurisdiction of Australia, so are not guided by the same laws and policies.

 Children in Immigration Detention

-Community detention describes the process where the government houses people without visas within communities whilst their visa application is processed.
-In the community people are able to access essential services such as food, medical supplies and education.
+Community detention describes the process where the government houses people without visas within communities while their visa application is processed.
+While living in the community, they are usually are able to access essential services such as food, medical supplies and education.
 Children can attend school.

 Asylum Seeker Resource Centre » Statistics